Let Our Rejoicing Rise

 We invite UIC students to submit a video recording responding to the following prompts:

-Performances and stories will be featured on our website and as part of the “Singing The Nation into Being” digital humanities project led by Dr. Sonya Donaldson.
+Performances and stories will be featured as part of the “Singing The Nation into Being” digital humanities project led by Dr. Sonya Donaldson.

 Please send your submissions by March 30, 2021 to wlrc@uic.edu.